MicrosoftDocs/well-architected/well-architected/security/incident-response.md

 Within the categories of CIA, assign an initial severity level that indicates the depth of damage and urgency of remediation.
 This level is expected to change over time as more information is known through several levels of triage.

-In the discovery phase it's also important to decide on an immediate course of action and communication.
+In the discovery phase, it's also important to decide on an immediate course of action and communication.
 Are there any changes to the running state of the system?
 How can the attack be contained to stop further exploitation.
 Does the team need to send out internal or external communication, such as responsible disclosure?
 Consider detection and response time.
 You might have legal obligations to report some types of breaches to a regulatory authority within a prescribed time period, which is often measured in hours or days.

 If the decision is to shut down the system, the next steps will eventually lead to the workload's disaster recovery process.

-If the resolution is not to shut down the system, determine how to remediate the incident without impacting the functionality of the system.
+If the resolution isn't to shut down the system, determine how to remediate the incident without impacting the functionality of the system.

 ### Recover from the incident